Jayabharathi3/Simulation-project--Digital-Electronics/README.md

 # RESULT

-Thus the implementation of Multiplexer and Demultiplexer are verified
+Thus the implementation of  16 : 1 Multiplexer are verified